shmercer/writeAlizer/README.md

  2. Coh-Metrix: writeAlizer supports output files from Coh-Metrix version 3.0 (.csv format).
  3. GAMET: writeAlizer supports output files from GAMET version 1.0 (.csv format).

 ### Installing

-writeAlizer is not yet available on [CRAN](https://cran.r-project.org/).
+writeAlizer is not available on [CRAN](https://cran.r-project.org/).
 To install writeAlizer in R, first make sure that the package *devtools* is installed in R
 ```
 install.packages("devtools")
 ```